Blog

 Eminent domain is the government’s right to acquire private property for public purposes.
 Unfortunately, this power can cause serious problems for property owners if they are not treated fairly or justly compensated.
 If you are a property owner concerned that the government may be considering taking your land under eminent domain, Flint Cooper can help.
 Our experienced team of government takings lawyers has been fighting for the rights of property owners for over two decades.
 In this post, we will

-How Much Asbestos Exposure Causes Mesothelioma?
+How to Prove Military Asbestos Exposure

 5 Common Types of Surgery After a Car Accident